 - ABC (.abc)

 If you want to transpose standard music standard notation (western notation, such as treble clef, bass clef, or grand staff notation) you may need to use notation software, like Encore.

 If you have a document from Encore, Sibelius, Finale, etc. you can definately transpose notes or chords symbols in those documents, but you must use the application that created them.
-In some cases you can import non-native formats, or you can export and import via MIDI or MusicXML.
+In some cases you can import non-native formats.
+And you can export and import via MIDI or MusicXML.
 A MIDI export will not contain chord symbols, whereas a MusicXML document can.